 Vice President of Business Development & Community Relations

 Michelle joined Positively Kids in 2016 and has almost 20 years’ experience in non-profit, starting when she was selected to represent LensCrafters’ Gift of Sight program in the Philippines.
 The majority of Michelle’s career has been educating women on how to have a healthy pregnancy, working with families who have had a child born early or with other complications, and partnering with state and local organizations and stakeholders to reduce preterm birth.
 Some of her proudest accomplishments include passing legislation that required the screening of cystic fibrosis and critical congenital heart defects for all newborns, opposing budget cuts that would adversely affect children healthcare, and reducing preterm birth 30% from 2006 to 2015.

-Michelle recently was elected to her second term in the Nevada Assembly for the historical 80th Legislative Session in which for the first time a state legislature had a women majority.
-She served on the Government Affairs, Health & Human Services, Education committees as well as the Interim Committee on Education, Legislative Committee on Senior Citizens, Veterans, and Adults with Special Needs, and Advisory Council on the State Program for Wellness and the Prevention of Chronic Disease.
+Michelle recently was elected to her second term in the Nevada Assembly and was a member for the historical 80th Legislative Session in which for the first time a state legislature had a women majority.
+She has served on the Government Affairs, Health & Human Services, Education committees as well as the Interim Committee on Education, Legislative Committee on Senior Citizens, Veterans, and Adults with Special Needs, and Advisory Council on the State Program for Wellness and the Prevention of Chronic Disease.

-Michelle is a native of Indiana, and moved to Ohio as a teenager, and made Las Vegas her home in 1999.
-She graduated from Wilmington College in Wilmington, OH with a Bachelor degree in biology and a minor in Spanish.
+Michelle is a native of Indiana, moved to Ohio as a teenager, and made Las Vegas her home in 1999.
+She graduated from Wilmington College in Wilmington, OH with a bachelor’s degree in biology and a minor in Spanish.
 She received her Master’s in Education from the University of Phoenix in Las Vegas.
 She has been married to her husband for almost 20 years and have two great kids and three cats.
-Michelle enjoys reading, music, and traveling in her spare time, and is a huge fan of University of Michigan football.
+Michelle enjoys reading, playing the piano, and traveling in her spare time.

 Yvonne Moore, MSW